shgamedev/skatesesh/README.md

 A CONTROLLER IS REQUIRED TO PLAY THIS GAME, XBOX360 CONTROLLER WILL WORK NATIVELY

+Version 0.0.1 build for Windows PC.

+Choose either the .rar or .zip file to download, whichever you prefer.

 To run the game, double click on the LevelDesignProject.exe file in the "Skate Sesh v0.0.1" folder.

 Please complete the playtesting survery once you have played the game.